 Firstrade is known as one of the first low-budget trading platforms on the internet, as well as for offering trading services to residents in a wide variety of countries and languages.

 Perhaps the best part of Firstrade is the range of assets this service offers.
 While not a full-service brokerage like the major players in this space, Firstrade does offer a significantly more well-rounded series of choices than many of its more stripped-down competitors.
-Investors on Firstrade can invest in stocks, exchange-traded funds (ETF), options, mutual funds and bonds.
+Investors on Firstrade can invest in stocks, exchange-traded funds (ETFs), options, mutual funds and bonds.

 It’s important to call out these last two.
 Mutual funds and bonds are an important part of most investors’ portfolios.
 For a retail investor, products like these should typically make up a significant portion of your long-term holdings.
 This is particularly true of index funds, given that a very low percentage of professionally managed funds historically beat the S&P 500.
-This gives Firstrade a notable and important edge over comparable products like Robinhood and Webull.
+This gives Firstrade a notable and important edge over comparable services like Robinhood and Webull.
 Unlike those platforms, you can use Firstrade for your entire portfolio rather than having to choose different trading tools for your speculative assets vs. your long-term investments.

 This service offers a wide variety of account types, including IRA, educational, dedicated business portfolios and others.
 It also offers a decent variety of research options for users to dive into.